paazmaya/WP-Member-Register/readme.txt

 * Released 4th July 2013
 * Replaced Chosen with Select2

-= 0.11.1
+= 0.11.1 =
 * Released 28th April 2013
 * Few more required fields and types that make client side validation easier
 * Fix listing where deleted member was still shown (visible == 0)

-= 0.11.0
+= 0.11.0 =
 * Released 22th April 2013
 * In case public registration is enabled, additional items are shown in the form and hooked in to the members register
 * Allow to delete users that do not have payments nor grades
-* Localisation fixes, now primarily Finnish but via PO files as originally intented
+* Localisation fixes, now primarily Finnish but via PO files as originally intended

 = 0.10.0 =
 * Released 14th August 2012